Filtration processes technical bulletin

 ---|---|---|---|

-Conventional filtration is the most common treatment process currently used by DWS that rely on raw water supplies which are surface water.
+Conventional filtration is the most common treatment process currently used by drinking water system that rely on raw water supplies which are surface water.
 This treatment process consists of chemical coagulation, rapid mixing, flocculation and sedimentation followed by rapid sand filtration.

 In order to be considered conventional filtration and claim the 2 log Cryptosporidium oocyst removal, 2.5 log Giardia cysts removal and 2 log virus removal credits, the filtration process must meet the following criteria:

-- continuously monitor filtrate turbidity from each filter; and,
+- continuously monitor filtrate turbidity from each filter

-The filtration process that is to receive a pathogen removal credit refers to all the filters in operation and therefore, the 95% is calculated using all turbidity measurements taken in a calendar month from all filters that operated in the DWS during that month.
-For the purpose of determining compliance with this filtration process performance criterion, it is not necessary to calculate the 95% for each filter separately.
-In the calculation, use only the measurements taken when the particular filter effluent line is directing water to the next stage of the treatment process.
-Some DWS may be taking turbidity measurements even when the filter is either in backwash mode or in filter-to waste-mode.
+The filtration process that is to receive a pathogen removal credit refers to the filters in operation and therefore, the 95% is calculated using the turbidity measurements taken in a calendar month from each filter that operated in the drinking water system during that month.
+In the calculation, use only the measurements taken when the filter effluent line is directing water to the next stage of the treatment process.
+Some drinking water systems may be taking turbidity measurements even when the filter is either in backwash mode or in filter-to waste-mode.
 These “off-line” measurements are not to be included in the calculations.

 Example

-Adams Peek DWS is a conventional filtration system.
+Adams Peek drinking water system is a conventional filtration system.
 It has 4 filters and effluent from the 4 filters is continuously monitored by 4 turbidity meters, each installed on the effluent line of a filter.
-It is determined that filters No.1, No.2, No.3 and No.4 were either in “backwash” mode or in “filter-towaste” mode, for a total period of 10 hours, 8.5 hours, 9.25 hours and 9 hours, respectively, during the calendar month of June 2009.
-The SCADA system does not record any turbidity reading during this period.
-What is the performance of the filtration process at the Adams Peek DWS for the month of June 2009?
+It is determined that filters No. 1, No. 2, No. 3 and No. 4 were either in “backwash” mode or in “filter-to waste” mode, for a total period of 10 hours, 8.5 hours, 9.25 hours and 9 hours, respectively, during the calendar month of June 2009.
+The Supervisory Control and Data Acquisition (SCADA) system does not record any turbidity reading during this period.
+What is the performance of the filtration process at the Adams Peek drinking water system for the month of June 2009?

-The turbidity meters take a reading every 1 min.interval.
-The SCADA system records all 1 min. testing data, including time, filter number and turbidity reading in NTU when the filtered water is discharged to the next treatment process.
+The turbidity meters take a reading every 1 min. interval.
+The Supervisory Control and Data Acquisition (SCADA) system records all 1 min. testing data, including time, filter number and turbidity reading in NTU when the filtered water is discharged to the next treatment process.
 The SCADA system also alarms and records any reading that exceeds 1.0 NTU.

 ---|---|---|---|---|